eightsmile/cfa/cfa level III/Derivatives&Exchange/Derivatives&Exchange.md

      4. Opportunity of the hedge. (rule of the thumb, 50% hedge ratio).
 Hedge the larger advese moments, ignore the minor.

-  3. Choice of Currency Management Strategies
+  3. **Choice of Currency Management Strategies** / **Hedging**

+     - Optimal hedging decisions require balancing the benefits of hedging against the costs of hedging.
+     - **Hedging Costs are from (1) trading cost (2) opportunity cost**

-     1. Passive Hedge, 100% hedge with benchmark portfolio used to evaluate performance
+     1. **Passive Hedge**, 100% hedge with benchmark portfolio used to evaluate performance
-     2. Discretionary Hedge, with limits 80% hedge
+     2. **Discretionary Hedge,** with limits.
+        - The primary duty of the discretionary hedger is to protect the portfolio from currency risk.
-     3. Active Currency Management, 20% hedge, more active management
+     3. **Active Currency Management**, more active management
+     4. 0% is assume the market is efficient that speculation is useless.
-     4. Currency Overlay， 0% hedge 有专员负责 trade and bargin with the FX, speculate
+     5. **Currency Overlay**， 0% hedge 有专员负责 trade and bargin with the FX, speculate
+        - If internal resources for active management are lacking, the fund manager would **outsource** currency exposure management to a sub-advisor that specializes in foreign exchange management. **This approach would allow the fund manager of Portfolio A to separate the currency hedging function (currency beta)**, which can be done effectively internally, **and the active currency management function (currency alpha)** which can be managed externally by a foreign currency specialist. 外包给专门做外汇交易的人做，可以挣 currency beta 和 currency aloha

-  4. Formulate a CUrrency Mgt.
+  4. Formulate a Currency Mgt.
 Program

      The situation we need bias toward more-fully hedged currency mgt programs 需要更多对冲的情况

      1. have a short term objective
      2. Risk averse
      3. Immediate Income/Liqudity needs